marqsm/LED-bot/README.md

 #### HTTP

 A simple browser-based front-end is available at ```http://host:4000/```.
-Text and images can be sent via POST requets to API end points.
+Text and images can be sent via POST requests to API end points.

 | end point                             | parameters         |
 | ------------------------------------  | ------------------ |